xiaoyiwong/Web-Privacy-Inspector/README.md

 I will give you a pre-usage and post-usage form to fill in to gauge the effectiveness of this extension and it will become the testing data for my report.
 Thank you for participating in this test and I hope that this extension will pique your interest regarding the digital landscape of online tracking mechanisms.

+Before using the extension, please fill in this questionnaire: https://forms.gle/p2GmQKh1UL6rrWav7

 To import this extension:
 1. Download the file privacy-inspection-extension.
 2. Go to your browser settings and find the extension tab.